 Scotland’s coasts are made up of 70% rocks and cliffs (hard coasts); 29% gravels, sand and silts (soft coasts); and less than 1% harbours and sea walls.
 Our coasts are affected by a range of natural processes such as sea level rise and the natural addition or removal of sediment.
 There is evidence that these key coastal processes are changing more rapidly than they did in the last century.
 For example, Scotland is experiencing sea-level rise, which is already increasing the frequency of coastal flooding, and projections suggest that this will continue at an increased rate over the next few decades.
 Coastal sediment supply is at an all-time low, partly due to hard riverbank and coastal defences that prevent the erosion of fresh sand and gravel.
 This affects the stability of soft coasts.

 Scotland has a long history of minor earthquakes.
 The earliest recorded occurred in the 13th century, and the largest, measuring 5.2 on the Richter local magnitude scale, was on 28 November 1880 in Argyll.
-In 2014, over 60 earthquakes with magnitudes between 0.5 and 3.9 on the Richter local magnitude scale, were detected in Scotland and surrounding waters.
+In general Scotland experiences around 40 to 60 earthquakes a year, with magnitudes mostly below 4 on the Richter local magnitude scale.

 Many recent landslides on steep slopes have been initiated during prolonged or extreme rainfall.
 Old landslides can also be reactivated during extreme rainfall, sometimes because the slope has been made unstable due to undercutting by rivers, coastal erosion or even human excavation of the slope.
 Recent reported landslides include those affecting the A83 at the Rest and Be Thankful in Argyll, the A890 Stromeferry bypass near Attadale and the A82 south of Fort William.